beforesemicolon/markup/docs/documentation/capabilities/router.md

 -   `src`: The path to the text, HTML, or JavaScript file containing the content to render.
 -   `exact`: Whether the path should be match exactly as specified or be open-ended.
 This defaults to `true`.
 -   `title`: The new document title value for when the page renders.
 Overrides [page-link](#page-link) `title`.
+-   `name`: Group identifier for mutually exclusive routes.
+When multiple routes share the same name, only the first matching one renders (acting like a switch).

 By simply wrapping content with `page-route`, such content will be rendered only when the location pathname matches the `path` pattern.